sschmeier/genomics-tutorial/ngs-tools/index.rst

 Create environment
 ------------------

-We create a `conda <http://conda.pydata.org/miniconda.html>`__ environment for some tools This is useful to work **reproducible** as we can easily re-create the tool-set with the same version numbers later on.
+We create a `conda <http://conda.pydata.org/miniconda.html>`__ environment for the tools.
+This is useful to work **reproducible** as we can easily re-create the tool-set with the same version numbers later on.

 .. code:: bash